William H. Seward: First term

-Seward's wife Frances was deeply committed to the abolitionist movement.
-In the 1850s, the Seward family opened their Auburn home as a safehouse to fugitive slaves on the Underground Railroad.
-Seward's frequent travel and political work suggest that it was Frances who played the more active role in Auburn abolitionist activities.
-In the excitement following the rescue and safe transport of fugitive slave William "Jerry" Henry in Syracuse on October 1, 1851, Frances wrote to her husband, "two fugitives have gone to Canada—one of them our acquaintance John".
-Another time she wrote, "A man by the name of William Johnson will apply to you for assistance to purchase the freedom of his daughter.
-You will see that I have given him something by his book.
-I told him I thought you would give him more."

 In January 1854, Democratic Illinois Senator Stephen A. Douglas introduced his Kansas–Nebraska Bill.
 This would permit territories to choose whether to join the Union as free or slave states, and effectively repeal the Missouri Compromise forbidding slavery in new states north of 36° 30′ North latitude.
 Seward was determined to defeat what he called "this infamous Nebraska Bill," and worked to ensure the final version of the bill would be unpalatable to enough senators, North and South, to defeat it.
 Seward spoke against the bill both on initial consideration in the Senate and when the bill returned after reconciliation with the House.
 The bill passed into law, but northerners had found a standard around which they could rally.
 Those in the South defended the new law, arguing that they should have an equal stake through slavery in the territories their blood and money had helped secure.